rovercode/rovercode/README.md

 $ sudo docker run --name rovercode -v $PWD:/var/www/rovercode -p 80:80 -d cabarnes/rovercode

 ```
-Then, still on your development PC, point your browser to `localhost`.
+Then, still on your development PC, head to rovercode.org and connect to your "rover" (your PC running the service).

 ## Play and Contribute
 rovercode is usable now, but we have lots of great features left to be added.
-Check out the [contributing instructions](https://github.com/aninternetof/rovercode/wiki/Contributing) then head over to the [feature tracker](https://huboard.com/aninternetof/rovercode) to see if there's something fun to contribute.
+Check out the [contributing instructions](https://github.com/aninternetof/rovercode/wiki/Contributing) then head over to the [feature tracker](https://github.com/aninternetof/rovercode/projects/2) to see if there's something fun to contribute.

 ## License
 [GNU GPLv3](license) © Brady L. Hurlburt and the rovercode.org community